Jotr38487/Jotr38487/README.md

 - 👋 Hi, I’m @Jotr38487
 - 👀 I’m interested in heavy equipment and cryptocurrency
-- 🌱 I’m currently learning federal law
+- 🌱 I’m currently going on 5 years of studying cryptography
-- 💞️ I’m looking to collaborate on criminal justice procedures
+- 💞️ I’m looking to COLLAB om nft and crypto
 - 📫 How to reach me jotr38487@gmail.com

 <!---